Fewnity/Xenity-Engine/README.md

 - [X] Skyboxes
 - [X] Scenes
 - [ ] Animations
-- [X] Physics (Only box colliders, needs to be changed with a pre-made physics engine like Bullet)
+- [X] Physics (Only box colliders, not affected by rotation and scale of a transform)
 - [X] C++ Hot Reloading

+> [!NOTE]
+> I'm planning to create Xenity Engine 2 from scratch to fix all code problems of the current Xenity Engine, so don't expect new feature in the future.

 > [!WARNING]
-> The engine is far from finished.
-So there are many problems you may encounter during game development:
+> The engine is not finished.
+So you may encounter problems during game development like:
-> - A project can be corrupted if a bug append during file read/write.
-  Meta files maybe be blank, so keep a save of your project.
 > - Deleting Meta files will have repercussions on your project.
 Variables that reference the files will be emptied.
-> - Do not duplicate a meta file, each meta file has a unique file id in it.
+> - Duplicating a meta file will cause problems, each meta file has a unique file id in it.
+> - Gamepad hot plug is not supported yet

 > [!NOTE]
 > If you want to compile a game in the editor, you have to change set `Compiler path` in the `Engine Settings` menu (Window->Engine Settings).
 You can set the `PPSSPP location` for Build And Run for PSP builds.
 > `Compiler path` is by default `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build`, change this if your Visual Studio installation/version is different.

-## How to compile the engine in Visual Studio
-- Set the project `Xenity_Engine_Executable` as startup project.
-- Compile `Engine` configuration then `Editor` to generate all dll files.

 ## How to use the engine
 ### How to play the game in the editor